sujalkamanna/scripts/README.md

 * **Automation:** Setup and configure Ansible, Kubernetes, Docker, Jenkins, Tomcat, and SonarQube automatically.
 * **CI/CD Integration:** Jenkins pipeline to build and deploy Java applications.
 * **Infrastructure as Code:** Terraform scripts and guides to automate cloud and local infrastructure setup.
-* **Containerization:** Docker installation scripts and usage documentation for container-based workflows.
+* **Containerization:** Docker installation scripts and usage documentation for container‑based workflows.
 * **Cluster Management:** Kubernetes setup scripts for master and worker nodes on Ubuntu.

 ---